Every day can feel like a battle to survive, yet we deeply long to break free from the shackles of mere existence and learn to thrive.

 Hell, to the no.

-We worked out our issues and moved out of the tiny town to a city with more social opportunities.
+We solved our issues and moved from the tiny town to a city with more social opportunities.

-My husband’s overall health improved immensely, as the altitude had been bothering him.
+My husband’s overall health improved immensely, as the altitude bothered him.

 Life went on, but it was apparent that we had to learn how to thrive; survival was not enough.